Standard Definitions of Roofing Terms

 plying cement – any bituminous material used for adhering layers of felts, fabrics, or mats to structural surfaces and to each other

-pond – a surface which is incompletely drained
+pond – a surface that is incompletely drained

 point weight – See felt mill ream